 Create a Bootable USB Drive Faster Now

 In the year 2017 the sleek Ultrabooks are preferred over heavy laptops and desktop computers, CD drives are vanishing from the hardware.
 Installation of Windows or Linux is now being done from portable devices like USB or SD cards.
-Creation of such bootable drives is made easy with these free tools.
+The creation of such bootable drives is made easy with these free tools.
 Which software are you using to create bootable drives?
 If you are using a tool that is not listed here, share it in the comments section.